-1. Scuff marks can be easily removed with a tennis ball.
-Save your back by cutting an X in the ball then slipping it over the end of a broom or mop.
+1. Scuff marks come up quickly with a tennis ball.
+Save your back by cutting an X in the top, then slipping it over the end of a broom or mop.
 After dust mopping, use the ball to buff away scuffs from shoes and furniture.

 2. Greasy marks can often be erased.
 Literally.
-After dust mopping, grab a pencil and rub the mark with the pink eraser then wipe with a clean, damp cloth.
+After dust mopping, grab a pencil and rub the spot with the pink eraser then wipe with a clean, damp cloth.

-5. Nail polish and paint usually comes up easily with rubbing (isopropyl) alcohol.
-Here are more ways to clean spilled nail polish.
+5. Nail polish and paint usually comes up quickly with rubbing (isopropyl) alcohol if you get them while they’re wet.
+Here are more ways to clean spilled nail polish once it’s dry.

 6. Pet stains should be cleaned immediately by mopping up the mess then wiping with a 1:4 vinegar-water solution to get rid of the odor.
 For laminate floors, follow my advice here.

 If your wood floor is new, you should follow the manufacturer’s cleaning instructions or risk voiding the warranty.
 If such things don’t matter to you, or your warranty has expired, a DIY cleaning product is a great way to save money while getting your floors just as clean and streak-free as the commercial counterparts.

 • 5 drops essential oil (optional)

 NOTE: Do not use castile soap in this recipe.
 Do not use a liquid dish soap that is scented, moisturizing, anti-bacterial, or which contains “oxygenating action.”
 Use a plain liquid dish soap — original Dawn (or Fairy in the UK) works best.